Resilience in the workforce

 The most important asset we have to enable high quality care is our workforce, both staff and volunteers, and responsible hospice leaders acknowledge this.

 Hospice UK recognises that the resilience of the hospice workforce is vital to the future of hospice care.
-To that end we commissioned research about how to enable staff to flourish in stressful times (see below) and we are now responding in a practical and sustainable way that is easy for hospice staff to engage in.
-This programme and its resources is part of that ambition.
+To that end we commissioned research about how to enable staff to flourish in stressful times and we are now responding in a practical and sustainable way that is easy for hospice staff to engage in.

 In response to the Commission's findings and recommendations, we commissioned The Point of Care Foundation to examine the best available evidence and develop a framework for hospice leaders to consider what they can do to support their staff to flourish in stressful times.